teller-protocol/anpl-cli/README.md

 On the TellerV2 contract that the BNPL marketplace is built on top of, be sure to set the trustedForwarder for the market# to be the BNPL marketplace proxy contract.
 Also be sure to make the lender and borrower addresses approve the BNPL marketplace proxy contract as a trusted forwarder.

+### Methodology
+-make a request to the CRA server (remote or local) using contractAddress, tokenId, chainId

+-parse that request [and append my own order data to it]

+-submit that to the BNPL smart contract

 ### Run Tasks

 yarn task generateExecuteParams
+>

 yarn task callExecute
+>